For Healthcare Professionals

 For Health Care Professionals – The Perfect Resource

-Why is Be Good to Your Breasts, The Complete Guide to Breast Cancer Prevention the perfect resource for your patients?
+Why is The Breast Belly Connection, Every Woman’s Guide to Great Breast Health the perfect resource for your patients?
 Here are a few reasons to consider.

 Changing Landscape of Health Care Thanks to advances in genetic research, we now have a greater understanding about the fascinating connections between many illnesses and diseases and the digestive, immune, nervous, and endocrine systems.
 This has created an environment in which ‘gut health’ and the ‘gut-brain’ are major topics of conversation in the media and throughout the medical community.
 Advertising of probiotic-supplemented foods and supplements has even become the norm.

 The understanding of the dynamic relationship between ‘gut health’ and health in general has begun to change the practice of medicine and has the potential to improve people’s health in many intriguing ways.
-It is also changing our understanding about risk factors for breast cancer and prevention and is one of the major reasons Be Good to Your Breasts, The Complete Guide to Breast Cancer Prevention was written and could not have come at a better time.
+It is also changing our understanding about risk factors for breast cancer and prevention and is one of the major reasons The Breast Belly Connection, Every Woman’s Guide to Great Breast Health was written and could not have come at a better time.

 Response to What Women Want The book was also written as a response to surveys which show that many women, whether they are 20 or 60, want to learn about breast cancer prevention but often don’t ask their health care provider for it.
 However, you can appreciate that even if they did, the time commitment would be enormous and something many health care providers would not be able to offer.
-Time constraints makes Be Good to Your Breasts an excellent ‘spokesperson’ for providers and gives women extremely important, timely and potentially lifesaving information.
+Time constraints makes The Breast Belly Connection an excellent ‘spokesperson’ for providers and gives women extremely important, timely and potentially lifesaving information.

 Response to What Women Need Excess abdominal fat, unhealthy eating, a sedentary lifestyle, and other factors are major health issues for many younger and older women.
 If you are a provider, you are all too familiar with the fact that regardless of the information and support you give your patients, you may find that many do not adopt healthier lifestyles even when faced with a serious health problem.
 What can you do?
 Consider offering women a different motivation – the motivation of protecting their breasts.